neumino/neumino.github.io/movies.md

-### Enemy Lines
+### The Quarry
-*Released on 2020-04-24, vote average 8.2*
+*Released on 2020-04-17, vote average 6.4*

-In the frozen, war torn landscape of occupied Poland during World War II, a crack team of allied commandos are sent on a deadly mission behind enemy lines to extract a rocket scientist from the hands of the Nazis.
+A man on the run from his own sins, finds himself in a small border town in Texas, impersonating a reverend.
+The town are quickly drawn to the man&#39;s unorthodox sermons, but so is a police chief who has his suspicions.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/xyYcuvAaTDM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/2sgghEuYESQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>